vobarian/tfbuilder/README.md

 config.merge(loadBalancedCluster(/* params */))
 ```

-The latter approach reduces the amount of code required where the
+The latter approach reduces the amount of code at the call site
-function is called and relieves the caller of the responsibility for
+and relieves the caller of the responsibility for
 knowing the resource or data source type (e.g., `aws_s3_bucket`),
 so you may prefer it even for functions that only create one resource.